The best video to gif converters for Windows

 Extensions have been created recently that try to address the bandwidth requirements of animated gifs by converting them on the fly to video.
-Mozilla's Janus Project can do so for Firefox for example or AutoGfy for Chrome.
+Mozilla's Janus Project or GFycat can do so for Firefox for example and GfyFetcher does it for Chrome.
+Note

 All programs listed below are meeting the following requirements.
 Applications that did not meet them are not listed.